Leptonic Operators for Cabbibo Angle Anomaly with SMEFT RG Evolution: Abstract

 \section{Abstract}

-We identify a single six-dimensional effective operator {$O_{\ell\ell}$} at the high scale, that can account for the Cabibbo angle anomaly by generating the desired operators at the low scale through renormalization group running, with the right magnitudes of Wilson coefficients.
-When generated as a result of a $Z'$ model, the non-universal leptonic couplings of this operator can also contribute to the lepton flavor universality violating $R_{K^{(*)}}$ anomaly, generating the preferred relation $C_9=-C_{10}$ between the corresponding new physics Wilson coefficients.
-We argue that it is essential to have non-universal couplings of such a $Z'$ to all three generations of leptons for explaining both Cabibbo angle and $R_{K^{(*)}}$ anomalies simultaneously.
+The measurements of the Cabibbo--Kobayashi--Maskawa (CKM) elements can be contaminated by new-physics effects.
+We point out that purely leptonic operators at the high scale can influence semileptonic $K$ decays and nuclear beta decay through renormalization group (RG) running, and hence can influence the measurements of $V_{us}$.
+Interestingly, through this mechanism, a single six-dimensional effective operator {$O_{\ell\ell}$} at the high scale can {alleviate the tension due to} the Cabibbo angle anomaly, by generating the desired operators at the low scale through RG running.
+When generated as a result of a $Z'$ model, the non-universal leptonic couplings of this operator can also contribute to the lepton flavor universality violating ratios such as $R_{K^{(*)}}$, which would act as stringent constraints on such scenarios. {By performing a global fit of the $Z'$ model, we find that} it is essential to have non-universal couplings of such a $Z'$ boson to all three generations of leptons.